pywkm/fibo-rest/README.md

     * Not accessible from outside
     * Consumes Fibo numbers from RabbitMQ queue and puts them into `database`

-This is just only the POC.
-We are simulating here any time consuming calculations, that can be cached (returned immediately) or outsourced for later execution.
+This is only the PoC.
+We are simulating here any time-consuming calculations that can be cached (returned immediately) or outsourced for later execution.
 In fact Fibonacci sequence calculation can be done in reasonable time up to quite big length (~1000) so here we are slowing that down artificially with `FIBO_DIFICULTY` parameter in `.env` (microseconds required to calculate